 Construction of the Dayton AF was completed in October 1986.
-This pond is asphalt lined and holds ~ 200,000 ft3 of water.
-The water right to this pond is 2,694 gpm (6 cfs) for the period of Jan 1st - June 1st of each year.
-It is supplied with water from the Touchet River through a gravity water supply system, with the intake located at the adult trapping and bypass facility approximately 0.3 miles upstream.
-Water temperatures during operations for steelhead acclimation range from 34 to 52 °F. The pond is located adjacent to the Snake River Lab evaluation office and has a storage garage for equipment and feed.
-It also has a small trailer for use by staff required to be on-site at all times while the pond is in operation.
-It is presently used for acclimation and release of both Wallowa and Touchet stock summer steelhead into the Touchet River, and may be used for acclimation and release of Carson stock spring Chinook at some point in the future.
+This pond is asphalt lined and holds ~ 200,000 ft3 of water, with a water right of 2,694 gpm (6 cfs) for the period of Jan 1st - June 1st of each year.
+The pond is supplied with water from the Touchet River through a gravity water supply system, with the intake located at the adult trapping and bypass facility approximately 0.3 miles upstream.
+Water temperatures during operations for steelhead acclimation range from 34 to 52 °F. The pond is located adjacent to the Snake River Lab evaluation office and has a storage garage for equipment and feed and has a small trailer for use by staff required to be always on-site while the pond is in operation.
+The pond is presently used for acclimation and release of Carson stock Spring Chinook, and both Wallowa and Touchet stock summer steelhead into the Touchet River.
 The water intake for the Dayton AF, adult trap, and fish ladder structure was rebuilt in 2008 and serves multiple functions.
 During the late spring and summer months, local irrigators collect water from this intake via a separate screen box and pipeline.